-The most direct route would be to carry on along this busy road for a further 400m to a road junction and bear left just after the traffic lights onto a tarmac path across Barnes Common to the station.
-The route described below is quieter and only marginally longer.
+- Alternatively, you could carry on along the A205 for a further 400m to a road junction and bear left just after the traffic lights onto a tarmac path across Barnes Common to the station.
+The suggested route is quieter and only marginally longer.

-- For the suggested route, fork left into Priests Bridge.
-Where this road swings right in front of Cafe Loris, bear left into White Hart Lane and then immediately turn right into Treen Avenue.
+- Where Priests Bridge swings right in front of Cafe Loris, bear left into White Hart Lane and then immediately turn right into Treen Avenue.
 At the far end turn right into Rosslyn Avenue and go past vehicle barriers onto a footbridge over Beverley Brook.

 - Continue along a broad tree-lined street (Woodlands Road), then go straight across Vine Road onto a signposted footpath across part of Barnes Common.
-In 150m turn half-left at a path junction onto another tarmac path (the one from the main road) leading directly to Barnes station.
+In 150m turn half-left at a path junction (onto the path from the main road) and follow this tarmac path to Barnes station.

 Barnes Common is a large area of common land which has become dissected by roads and the railway.
 The 100-acre site of rough grassland and woodland was designated as a Local Nature Reserve in 1992.